 Another huge thing to look for is positive reviews.

-If a previous bride took the time to write a positive review about a photographer, that is a huge indication that you’ve found someone you can trust!
+If a previous bride took the time to write a positive review, that indicates that you’ve found someone trustworthy!

 One of the biggest questions brides ask is how much should a wedding photographer cost.
 Wedding photography prices range greatly based on the photographers experience levels and what is included in their photography package.